BroadbentT/BINARY-MASTER/README.md

 A python script file to forensically examine binary files for buffer-overflows.

+        [x] Basic working version.
-	[x] Working!! but I need to create a new database.
+	[x] I need to update the database, not all the new variables are saved.
+	[x] Program has only been tested with elf files.

 ### CONSOLE DISPLAY AND VIDEO LINK
 [![RamMater](https://github.com/BroadbentT/BIN-MASTER/blob/master/picture3.png)](https://youtu.be/wnB720HnnC0 "Binary Master")